The Issue: Do Employers Owe More Severance Due to COVID-19?

 Key Takeaway for Employers (including HR professionals)

-Ontario employers should expect that they will likely need to make larger than normal severance payments if an employee is dismissed after the pandemic began (definitely March 2020 but probably as early as February).
-How much larger remains to be seen, but probably up to 10% based on current trends.
+Ontario employers should expect that they will likely need to make larger than normal severance payments if an employee is dismissed after the pandemic began (as early as February 2020, and at least as late as July 2022 – and probably beyond).
+How much larger remains to be seen, but probably one to three months based on current trends.
 As well, employers should review with an employment lawyer any contracts they have in place to determine if they can legally avoid the larger severance obligation – or to determine if such a contract would be helpful.

 Key Takeaway for Employees

-Employees terminated in or after February 2020 can likely expect larger than normal severance payments, if:
+Employees terminated in or after February 2020 (and at least into the summer of 2022) can likely expect larger than normal severance payments, if: